-Southern safari circuit in Kenya
+Southern Safari Circuit in Kenya

 Southern Kenya offers some of the country’s finest wildlife viewing.
 The region is a showcase for three of East Africa’s most thrilling safari highlights: the migratory wildebeest that flood into the Masai Mara, the equally prolific flamingos, and the elephant herds that sweep across the Amboseli Plains below the snow-capped peak of Kilimanjaro.

-Kenya’s most prominent safari destination is the Masai Mara National Reserve, the most northerly component in an immense cross-border ecosystem that also incorporates the Tanzania’s Serengeti Plains and forms the arena for the spectacular annual migration of two million migratory wildebeest.
+Kenya’s most prominent safari destination is the Masai Mara National Reserve, the most northerly component in an immense cross-border ecosystem that incorporates Tanzania’s Serengeti Plains and forms the arena for the spectacular annual migration of two million migratory wildebeest.

-More challenging is the hike up the barely vegetated slopes of Mount Longonot, a 2,776m-high volcano that last erupted in the 1860s and whose summit offers fine views in all directions.
+More challenging is the hike up the barely vegetated slopes of Mount Longonot, a 2,776m (9,108ft) high volcano that last erupted in the 1860s and whose summit offers fine views in all directions.

 Often home to hundreds of thousands of flamingos, Lake Bogoria National Reserve is also noteworthy for the dramatic hot geysers that erupt close to its western shore.

-A top-notch birding destination, freshwater Lake Baringo is also home to plenty of hippos and crocs, and has a refreshingly off-the-beaten-track feel.
+A top-notch birding destination, freshwater Lake Baringo is also home to plenty of hippos and crocs and has a refreshingly off-the-beaten-track feel.

-A contender for Kenya’s most underrated attraction, Kakamega Forest National Reserve protects the country’s largest stand of equatorial rainforest.
-It is easily explored on foot, and its diverse fauna possess strong affiliations to Central Africa.
+A contender for Kenya’s most underrated attraction, Kakamega Forest National Reserve protects the country’s largest stand of the equatorial rainforest.
+It’s easily explored on foot, and its diverse fauna possesses strong affiliations to Central Africa.

-The most straightforward way to explore the Masai Mara, Amboseli and to a lesser extent Lake Nakuru is on a fly-in safari combining one or all of these destinations with other national parks and reserves elsewhere in Kenya.
-It is also possible to drive into and between these reserves, a more affordable option that will entail a lot of time spent on dusty roads getting from A to B. Most other destinations within this region are less remote and quite easily reached by car or by using public transport.
+- The most straightforward way to explore the Masai Mara, Amboseli, and to a lesser extent, Lake Nakuru is on a fly-in safari combining one or all of these destinations with other national parks and reserves elsewhere in Kenya.

+- It’s also possible to drive into and between reserves, a more affordable option that will entail a lot of time spent on dusty roads getting from A to B. Most other destinations within this region are less remote and quite easily reached by car or by using public transport.